KimWD/Stock-analysis/README.md

 # Stock Analysis Refactored

+## **Overview of Project:**
-## Overview of Project: Refactoring our stock analysis code to run through all stocks in our data set.
+Refactoring our stock analysis code to run through all stocks in our dataset.

+## **Purpose:**
-### Purpose: To determine if refactoring our code loop through the stock data will make it run faster.
+To determine if refactoring our code loop through the stock data will make it run faster.
 In addition, what advantage & disadvantages may happen through refactoring the code.

-# Results
+# **Results:**

-###
+**Graphics for Run Times on the Refactored VBA code**

 ![VBA_Challenge_2017](Resources/VBA_Challenge_2017.png)
 ![VBA_Challenge_2018](Resources/VBA_Challenge_2018.png)

-# Summary
+# Summary:
 **1. What are the advantages or disadvantages of refactoring code?**

 **Advantages:**